Shirlett/Intro-Hall-Shirlett/README.md

 # STAT545-hw01-Hall-Shirlett - September 19, 2017

 ## This is a repository for Shirlett Hall - Current Master's student in the MLIS Program
-This repository includes a file showing exploration of gapminder data which displays life expectancy in many countries.
+This repository includes a file showing exploration of gapminder data which displays life expectancy across continents.
 Please see this ![link] (https://github.com/Shirlett/STAT545-hw01-Hall-Shirlett/blob/master/hw01_gapminder.md)

 ### ABOUT ME